shopware/docs/products/extensions/b2b-suite/guides/core/entity-acl.md

 ![acl addresses](../../../../../assets/b2bSuite-core-entityAcl.svg)

 As you can see, the addresses (subject) can be allowed in two distinct contexts, either through a *role* or through a *contact*.
-Inbetween these entities are two *ACL* tables holding the M:N relations.
+In between these entities are two *ACL* tables holding the M:N relations.
 On the left, you see the *ContactRole* table.
 This table holds the information of which contact is assigned to what roles.

 This allows for a single query to select all allowed addresses of a particular user combined from the role and direct assignments.